ocp-power-automation/ocp4-upi-powervm/docs/quickstart.md

  * `storage_type` : (Optional) Storage provisioner to configure.
 Supported values: nfs (For now only nfs provisioner is supported, any other value won't setup a storageclass)
  * `volume_size` : (Optional) If storage_type is nfs, a volume will be created with given size (default 300) in GB and attached to bastion node.
 Eg: 1000 for 1TB disk.
  * `volume_storage_template` : (Optional) Storage template name or ID for creating the volume.
 Empty value will use default template.

+### Setup Local Registry Variables

+Update the following variables specific to OCP local registry.
+Note that this is required only for restricted network install.

+ * `enable_local_registry` : (Optional) Set to true to enable usage of local registry for restricted network install.
+ * `local_registry_image` : (Optional) This is the name of the image used for creating the local registry container.
+ * `ocp_release_tag` : (Optional) The version of OpenShift you want to sync.
+Determine the tag by referring the [Repository Tags](https://quay.io/repository/openshift-release-dev/ocp-release?tab=tags) page.

 ### Setup OCP Upgrade Variables